cscollanto/Eskwelabs/README.md

 # Eskwelabs Fellowship

-This is a collection of some Jupyter notebooks from my Eskwelabs fellowship last June - August 2019
+This is a collection of some Jupyter notebooks from my Eskwelabs fellowship hackathons last June - August 2019